 - A. Authority.
-This article is adopted pursuant to RSA 674.21 and is intended as an Accessary Dwelling Unit (ADU) provision. - B. The purpose of the ADU is to provide societal benefits for aging homeowners, recent college graduates, care givers, disabled persons, etc.... - C. General Requirements - 1.
-An ADU will be permitted in all districts by special exception.
-The special exception will be based on items 2-9 in this section and not on the requirements found in Section 4.15 (Amended 3/10/2020) - 2.
-Only one (1) ADU is allowed per single family dwelling unit.
+This article is adopted pursuant RSA 674:71 674:73 and is intended as an Accessory Dwelling Unit (ADU) provision.
+(Amended 3/14/2023) - B. The purpose of the ADU is to provide societal benefits for aging homeowners and care givers along with increased access to affordable housing or long-term renters.
+(Amended 3/14/2023)

+C. General Requirements

+- 1) An ADU will be permitted in all districts by special exception.
+The special exception will be based on items 2-9 in this section and not on the requirements found in Section 4.15 (Amended 3/10/2020) - 2) Only one (1) ADU is allowed per single family dwelling unit. - 3) Owner occupancy is required in the main unit or ADU - 4) The ADU cannot be larger than 1,000 square feet.

-- 3. Owner occupancy is required in the main unit or ADU - 4.
-The ADU cannot be larger than 1,000 square feet.
-It must be within or attached with heated space to the single-family dwelling and there must be a connecting door between units. - 5.
-Setback dimensions for the ADU must meet the same guidelines as the single-family unit. - 6.
-The ADU addition must comply with existing lot coverage standards as specified elsewhere in this Ordinance. - 7.
-There shall not be more than 2 bedrooms in the ADU. - 8.
-Septic designs and sewer hook ups shall accommodate the number of bedrooms as required by Article VII of this ordinance. - 9.
-Proper off-street parking must be provided per section 3.40(e) of this Ordinance.
+- 5) Setback dimensions for the ADU must meet the same guidelines as the single-family unit. - 6) The ADU must comply with existing lot coverage standards as specified elsewhere in this Ordinance. - 7) There shall not be more than 2 bedrooms in the ADU. - 8) Septic designs and sewer hook ups shall accommodate the number of bedrooms as required by Article VII of this ordinance. - 9) Proper off-street parking must be provided per section 3.40(e) of this Ordinance. - 10) If an ADU is used as a short-term rental, the owner must be in residence during the time of the rental.